LLDevLab/lldevcpu/Readme.md

 - Bit 31 - Carry flag
 	- Indicates a carry in an operation.
 - Bit 30 - Zero flag
-	- Indicate whether or not operation result is negative.
+	- Indicate whether or not operation result is zero.
 If result of operation is equal to 0, than flag is set, otherwise flag is clear.
 - Bit 29 - Negative flag
 	- Indicate whether or not operation result is negative.
 Flag is set if MSB of the result is set, otherwise flag is clear.